Maoyeedy/unitypackage-extractor-cli/README.md

 ## Credits

-Inspired by [Cobertos/unitypackage_extractor](https://github.com/Cobertos/unitypackage_extractor) which relys on Python runtime and installed via pip.
+Inspired by [Cobertos/unitypackage_extractor](https://github.com/Cobertos/unitypackage_extractor) which relys on Python and installed via pip.

 I built this TypeScript version for lightweight and simplified CLI usage.